sonatype-nexus-community/sonatype-field-workshop/upstream-removal.md

 [The Central Repository Stands to Support Sailors from Bintray - 3 steps to take now to protect your builds from failing] (https://blog.sonatype.com/the-central-repository-stands-to-support-sailors-from-bintray-how-to-migrate)

-## 1. Set up a proxy repository to cache your components
+## 1. Set up a Proxy Repository to Cache Your Components
 - https://jcenter.bintray.com/
-## 2. Test Availability & Raise Migration tickets
+## 2. Test Availability & Raise Migration Tickets
-## 3. Finalize migration
+## 3. Finalize Migration

 <br>